pain2gain/Chatbot_IBM_Watson/README.md

 **Functions no realized**

-* Lacking info of photo, location
+* Lacking information of photo, location

 ****